antfu/antfu.me/pages/posts/sliding-enter-animation.md

 const router = useRouter()
 </script>

-As you might noticed, I recently added a sliding enter effect to almost all the pages in my blog.
+As you might notice, I recently added a sliding enter effect to almost all the pages in my blog.
 And I quite like it.
 If you missed it, <a @click="router.go(0)">refresh the page</a> to see it in action.

 This effect is inspired by [paco.me](https://paco.me/) - the portfolio of [Paco Coursey](https://twitter.com/pacocoursey), one of my favorite developer-designers.